Section I - NAME

 c.
 Rights and duties

 ii.
-Right to participate in Association activities and responsibility to pay dues for each
+Right to participate in Association activities and responsibility to pay dues for each family member at 75% of the individual membership rate established in accordance with Section VI (1);

 iii.
 Full-voting rights for each family member in all Association business;

 iv.
-Eligibility of each family member to serve as an Association officer or member of
+Eligibility of each family member to serve as an Association officer or member of any Association committee;

 v.
 Receipt of one copy of all Association publications per family.